 Homeschoolers often have large families.
 In our little co-op, back when we started, we each had one or two kids (three for Lorri, but two were already grown).
-Now I still have two, but the Molinas have seven, the Dorns have seven and the Hsiaos have six.
+Now I have three, but the three other families have expanded to have seven, eight and eight.
 Our co-op has grown!

 I am the oldest of eight.
 As such, I have heard some of the rudest things I have ever heard spoken, about large families.
 To save well-meaning folks from sticking their proverbial feet in their mouths, I have compiled a list of things I have actually heard from people that are fine examples of things NOT to say to large families and why they should not be said: